Pushkar-Gooljar/kyber-crystal/content/Physics A Level/Gravity Cheat Sheet.md

 >- A field of force is a region in space where a particle experiences a force.
 >- Fields of force are useful to describe non-contact forces, such as gravity and electromagnetism.

-## Gravitational Field

->[!tip] Concept: Field of Force
->- A field of force is a region in space where a particle experiences a force.
->- Fields of force are useful to describe non-contact forces, such as gravity and electromagnetism.

 >[!info] Definition: Gravitational Field
 >- A gravitational field is a region of space where a mass experiences a force.
 >- **Gravitational field strength (g)** at a point is the gravitational force exerted per unit mass on a small test mass placed at that point.